ACPE Graduate Attributes

 Cultural Competence

-The ability to actively, ethically, and respectfully engage across and between cultures.
+Demonstrate the ability to appropriately, ethically, and respectfully engage across and between diverse groups and cultures.
 In the Australian context, this includes and celebrates Aboriginal and Torres Strait Islander cultures.

 Communication

-The ability to communicate effectively and appropriately in a range of contexts using literacy, numeracy, and information technology skills.
+Demonstrate the ability to communicate effectively and appropriately in a range of contexts using oral and written skills.

 Multi Modal Literacy

-The ability to assimilate, analyse and utilise information effectively in a range of contexts, genres and text types.
+Demonstrate the ability to assimilate, analyse and utilise information effectively in a range of contexts, genres and text types including digital technologies.

 Social Justice